HipsterBrown/service-workers/packages/service-worker-mock/README.md

-Service Worker Mock
+Cloudflare Worker Mock
 =========================
-A mock service worker environment generator.
+A fork of [Pinterest's mock service worker environment generator](https://npmjs.com/package/service-worker-mock) with support for cloudflare worker APIs.

 ## Why?
 Testing service workers is difficult.
 Each file produces side-effects by calls to `self.addEventListener`, and the service worker environment is unlike a normal web or node context.
 This package makes it easy to turn a Node.js environment into a faux service worker environment.
 Additionally, it adds some helpful methods for testing integrations.